Friday, September 9, 2022

 Who would think the spread of COVID-19 could somehow be a fountain of youth!

 During the summer of 2020, the rate of COVID-19 infections grew substantially in Germany, where Heidelberg University and Humboldt University researchers conducted their study.
 But the theme of the research was psychology, not epidemiology.
 The participants in the study were Germans ranging in age from 47 to 94 years.
-The study inquiry was what effect, if any, the increasing infection rate had on how old the participants felt themselves to be.
+The study question was what effect, if any, the increasing infection rate had on how old the participants felt themselves to be.
 Different groups of study participants had been surveyed at points from June through September.

 In response to my inquiry, Markus Wettstein, the lead researcher, summarized the study results: “Those assessed in September (when the infection rate was higher) felt younger than those assessed in June (when the infection rate was lower), controlling for age, gender, and other factors.
 The association between infection rate on a given day with the subjective age reported was closest among individuals who were older, and also among those who were more worried about their health.
 This is in line with the idea of a defensive mechanism of feeling younger.”